Swiftal13/The-Self-taught-Computer-Scientist/DataStructures.md

 # Stack
-A stack is a LIFO (Last in First out) data structure
+A stack is a LIFO (Last in First out) data structure It is an abstract data structure, that serves as a collection of elements
 - the latest element added, wouild be the first element removed (imagine a stack of elements, only add and remove from the top)